mlnoga/dataset-M42-LRGB/README.md

 ## License

 This dataset is Copyright (C) 2020 by Markus Noga.
-It licensed under [CC BY-NC-SA 4.0CC](https://creativecommons.org/licenses/by-nc-sa/4.0).
+It is licensed under [CC BY-NC-SA 4.0CC](https://creativecommons.org/licenses/by-nc-sa/4.0).